ISSUE 03

 EMANUEL

-But yeah, I’ve always been interested in the history.
-And when you think about the LA Uprisings in ‘92, and you think about the Soon Ja Du case before that, there’s actually like so much more that precipitated before that, right?
+Mmm.
+Yeah.
+Yeah, for sure.
+I’ve always been interested in the history.
+And when you think about the LA uprisings in ‘92, and you think about the Soon Ja Du case before that, there’s actually like so much more that precipitated before that, right?

 There’s the Flatbush boycotts in New York.
 There were all these boycotts in Crown Heights, Brownsville, Chicago.
 And there were these spate of cases where a lot of Korean grocery store owners were being shot at.
 And it was reported in the LA Times and NY Times.
 This is pre-1990.

 So all of that was already happening and people just look at LA ‘92 and be like, Black people and Korean people hate each other.
 And it’s like, no it’s because there were all these Korean people that immigrated and settled in inner cities because that’s the only place they could start a business.
 And then Black people felt it was unfair that these new immigrants were taking their opportunities.
 And so there was a lot of resentment and Korean people didn’t know how to deal with that situation culturally, and so there was a lot of animosity that was mostly happening in big cities.
-And so I wrote about all of that and obviously it got cut.

 But I think that goes to the part of history that is just not told.
 If you really examined it, you would realize that it was not really either group’s fault.
 It was more that they were just put into this shitty situation and everyone was trying to do their best.
 But, you know, when you’re put into a place where people feel like they’re pushed against the edge, and you have these new people coming in and taking your businesses, there’s gonna be conflict.